grnet/synnefo/docs/source/devguide.rst

 ==========================  ===============================
 Reply Header Name           Value
 ==========================  ===============================
-ETag                        The MD5 hash of the object (on create) X-Object-Version            The object's new version
+ETag                        The MD5 hash of the object X-Object-Version            The object's new version
 ==========================  ===============================